 - i.
 Whether viewing the report in Page View or Full View, a toggle button(s) will be available at the bottom of the screen underneath the report. - ii.
-If a single segment analysis is the current analysis and the formatted report is currently being displayed, one toggle button will be displayed and will say "Switch to Text Report" which will allow you to display the text report if clicked.
+If a single segment analysis is the current analysis and the formatted report is currently being displayed, a toggle button will be displayed and will say "Switch to Text Report" which will allow you to display the text report if clicked.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs.

 iii.
-If a single segment analysis is the current analysis and the text report is currently being displayed, one toggle button will be displayed and will say "Switch to Formatted Report" which will allow you to display the formatted report if clicked.
+If a single segment analysis is the current analysis and the text report is currently being displayed, a toggle button will be displayed and will say "Switch to Formatted Report" which will allow you to display the formatted report if clicked.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs.

 iv.
-If a facility analysis is the current analysis and the facility formatted report is currently being displayed, three toggle buttons will be displayed.
+If a facility analysis is the current analysis and the facility formatted report is currently being displayed, a few buttons will be displayed.

-- One button will say "Switch to Text Report" which will allow you to display the facility text report if clicked. - The second button will say "Switch to Segment Report" which will allow you to display the single segment formatted report if clicked.
+- 1. One button will say "Switch to Text Report" which will allow you to display the facility text report if clicked. - The second button will say "Switch to Segment Report" which will allow you to display the single segment formatted report if clicked.
 It will also bring up two drop down menus; one for Segment and one for Analysis Period.
 This will allow you to display the report for specific segments within the facility and for specific analysis periods. - 3.
-The last button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
+The third button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
 This will add a drop-down menu for Additional Tables which will allow you to add more heat map tables for different performance measures to display.
 A 'Show Detailed Heat Map' checkbox will also be available to specify if a detailed heat map is desired.
 When checked, values will be shown in each individual cell.
-When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside.

-v.
-If a facility analysis is the current analysis and the facility text report is currently being displayed, three toggle buttons will be displayed.
+When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside. - 4.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs. - v.
+If a facility analysis is the current analysis and the facility text report is currently being displayed, a few buttons will be displayed.